GabeTheCoder/hook-module-compose/readme.md

 ## Installation

 I said this was a WIP.
 You're a rebel.
 I like it.
-Run `npm install -g hook-module-compose` and add this line to your `package.json` scripts.
+Run `npm install --save hook-module-compose` and add this line to your `package.json` scripts.

 ```
 "scaffold": "npm explore hook-module-compose -- npm run scaffold"